scheduleonce/knowledgeowl-angular/README.md

 | Name                                     | Required | Description               |
 | ---------------------------------------- | -------- | ------------------------- |
 | @Input() <br/>`knowledgeOwlLink: string` | true     | KnowledgeOwl Article Name |

+### Development

+Package is automatically pushed to npm when [creating a new release](.github/workflows/npm-publish.yml) on Github.
+Check out the release section in the repo.
+Read more about releases [here](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).

+### License

+This module is licensed under the MIT License.
+See the LICENSE file for details.